ucdavis-bioinformatics-training/2025-December-Fundamentals-of-Scientific-Computing/CLI/intro_cli.md

     cd # go to your home directory cd fund

 \<tab\> with no enter may complete to 'fundamentals_2025' - if not, press tab a second time to see available options.
 Another tab should complete the path to fundamentals_2025/cli.
+At that point, press enter to run the command.

     ls r